 You may run into a situation where your app attempts to access the database before it is ready to accept connections, resulting in a failure.
-It this case it is necessary to wait for the database to come online fully before continuing.

-version: 2.0
+version: 2.1

 jobs: